WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### How can I sign a transaction with a USB connected hardware wallet?

-To send a transaction you will need to connect your hardware wallet and unlock the device (using PIN or password), in Wasabi Wallet you go to the `Send` tab where you can specify the address to send to, amount of bitcoin to send and which coins to use as input (only use green/private coins here!).
+To send a transaction you will need to connect your hardware wallet and unlock the device (using PIN or password).
+Then go to the `Send` tab where you can specify the address to send to, the amount of bitcoin to spend and which coins to use as inputs.
-After filling in all transaction details you click `Send Transaction` to sign it with the connected hardware wallet and broadcast on the network.
+After filling in all transaction details you click `Send Transaction` to sign it with the connected hardware wallet and broadcast to the network.
 Read more [here](/using-wasabi/ColdWasabi.md#connecting-via-usb)
 :::